Do I Need an External Conservatory Door?

 When planning a new conservatory, many people get confused about the type of door they must have between the home and the new addition or whether a door is even necessary at all.
 Hopefully, this article will clear that up by addressing some of the myths about homes and conservatory door planning and building requirements.

 If you decide you don’t want an external door between the conservatory and your home, a full Building Regulation application is needed – the total building needs to comply.
 You may need to upgrade the insulation in the rest of the home to offset the heat loss through the conservatory, so the new home and structure are no worse from a heat loss point of view than the existing property.
 An SAP calculation is usually undertaken by a specialist surveyor.
 It is stipulated by Building Regulations that one must install a door of 'exterior quality'.
-A conservatory is only exempt from this legislation if there are dividing doors that separate the internal entry of your conservatory from your home.
+A conservatory door is only exempt from this legislation if there are dividing doors that separate the internal entry of your conservatory from your home.

-Should those doors be removed, the structure requires Building Regulation approval.
+Should those conservatory doors be removed, the structure requires Building Regulation approval.
 Rather than taking on this task yourself, it’s best to speak to your preferred local Ultra Installer.

 diving doors conservatories

-Planning Your Conservatory, A Few More Rules
+A Few More Rules When Planning Your Conservatory

 What else do you need to know when planning your new conservatory?
 Other than thinking about which doors are best and how to install them compliantly, you’ll need to bear in mind some other building regulations that might impinge on your plans.
-This includes limiting the size of your conservatory, you will also need to know if your conservatory will cause access issues and how you will heat your conservatory safely.
+This includes limiting the size of your conservatory.
+You will also need to know if your conservatory will cause access issues and how you will heat your conservatory safely.

-Limit the Size of Your Conservatory
+1. Limit the Size of Your Conservatory

 When calculating the size of your preferred conservatory, take into account the size of any existing buildings that occupy your land.
-This should include any outbuildings like sheds and greenhouses, which must be deducted from the space you have available.
+This should include any outbuildings like sheds and greenhouses, which must be deducted from the conservatory space you have available.

-For safety reasons, your conservatory will need to be sited in a position that won’t cause access issues.
+For safety reasons, your conservatory will need to be situated in a position that won’t cause access issues.
 If you have a loft conversion, for example, ladder access to this space could be restricted in the event of a fire if your structure obstructs its windows.

 What restrictions do building or planning regulations impose when looking for the most efficient way to keep your structure warm?
 As long as your heating system is independent and fitted with separate temperature controls, it should comply with relevant regulations.

-Other General Considerations to Consider:
+Other General Factors to Consider

 • Make sure your new building does not extend beyond the side wall of your property